Echo360 (EchoVideo): Browser Capture (record on any computer while online)

 IMPORTANT NOTE: It is not recommended to use an Incognito window (Google Chrome), InPrivate window (Edge), or Private Window, (Firefox).

-Launching a Browser Capture Recording
+Accessing Browser Capture

 Start a Browser Capture Recording